-Students have the right to submit allegations against a JRCERT-accredited program if there is reason to believe that the program has acted contrary to JRCERT accreditation standards or that conditions at the program appear to jeopardize the quality of instruction or the general welfare of its students.
+Students have the right to submit allegations against a JRCERT-accredited program if there is reason to believe that the program has acted contrary to JRCERT accreditation standards and/or JRCERT policies.
+Additionally, students have the right to submit allegations against the program if the student believes that the conditions at the program appear to jeopardize the quality of instruction or the general welfare of its students.

-Contact of the JRCERT should not be a part in the formal institutional/program grievance procedure.
-The individual must first attempt to resolve the complaint directly with institution/program officials by following the grievance procedures provided by the institution/program.
-If the individual is unable to resolve the complaint with institution/program officials or believes that the concerns have not been properly addressed, only then may he or she submit allegations of non-compliance directly to the JRCERT.
+The student must first attempt to resolve the complaint directly with institution/program officials by following the compliant/grievance policy/procedures provided by the institution/program.
+If the student is unable to resolve the complaint/grievance with institution/program officials or believes that the concerns have not been properly addressed, only then may he or she submit allegations of non-compliance directly to the JRCERT.